thm-projects/arsnova-vagrant/README.md

 ## Credits

-ARSnova is powered by Technische Hochschule Mittelhessen - University of Applied Sciences.
+ARSnova is powered by THM - Technische Hochschule Mittelhessen - University of Applied Sciences.